mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/mario.neagoe/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+Obtained the necessary components for the project and completed the Kicad schematic.
+Necessary soldering is done.

 ### Week 7 - 19 May
+Assembled the components together and tested them, making sure that everything works as intended.

 ### Week 20 - 26 May